progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	build/    # ignore all files in the build/ directory doc/*.txt # ignore doc/notes.txt, but not doc/server/arch.txt

+### Viendo tus cambios preparados y no preparados ###

-### Viewing Your Staged and Unstaged Changes ###
+> Viewing Your Staged and Unstaged Changes

+Si el comando `git status` es demasiado impreciso para ti - quieres saber exactamente lo que ha cambiado, no sólo qué archivos fueron modificados - puedes usar el comando `git diff`.
+Veremos `git diff` en más detalle después; pero probablemente lo usarás para responder estas dos preguntas: ¿qué has cambiado pero aún no has preparado?, y ¿qué has preparado y estás a punto de confirmar?
+Aunque `git status` responde esas preguntas de  manera general, `git diff` te muestra exactamente las líneas añadidas y eliminadas - el parche, como si dijésemos.

-If the `git status` command is too vague for you — you want to know exactly what you changed, not just which files were changed — you can use the `git diff` command.
+> If the `git status` command is too vague for you — you want to know exactly what you changed, not just which files were changed — you can use the `git diff` command.
 We’ll cover `git diff` in more detail later; but you’ll probably use it most often to answer these two questions: What have you changed but not yet staged?
 And what have you staged that you are about to commit?
 Although `git status` answers those questions very generally, `git diff` shows you the exact lines added and removed — the patch, as it were.

+Supongamos que quieres editar y preparar el archivo README otra vez, y luego editar el archivo benchmarks.rb sin prepararlo.
+Si ejecutas el comando `status`, de nuevo verás algo así:

-Let’s say you edit and stage the README file again and then edit the benchmarks.rb file without staging it.
+> Let’s say you edit and stage the README file again and then edit the benchmarks.rb file without staging it.
 If you run your `status` command, you once again see something like this:

 	$ git status
 	# On branch master